 The surname Friese was first found in Switzerland, where the name was an integral part of the feudal society which would shape modern European history.
 Many prominent branches of the family would strive to make this name renowned as they contributed to the social, economic and political affairs of the region.

-Important Dates for the Friese family
+Early History of the Friese family

 This web page shows only a small excerpt of our Friese research.
 Another 409 words (29 lines of text) covering the years 1409, 1578, 1592, 1653, 1702, 1703, 1705, 1752, 1757, 1763, 1783, 1785, and 1825 are included under the topic Early Friese History in all our PDF Extended History products and printed products wherever possible.